drUmarKhalid/seeagt-hugo/content/report/energy.md

 In the case of Guatemala, the production of bread showed a decrease in its intensity in the period.
 The production of ceramics showed a more erratic behavior, but mantained its high level of energy use, whereas transportation and general mills had a more stable energy intensity over time.
 This is probably due to the fact that technology is replaced less often in those activities.

-## Energy supply
+## How is energy supplied to the economy?

-Energy supply for Guatemala in the period 2001-2006 was divided into eleven groups of energy commodities, which in turn can be divided into primary and secondary energy sources.
+We divide the energy supply for Guatemala into eleven groups of products, which in turn can be divided into primary and secondary energy sources.
 These are shown in Table 1, where the largest supply of energy corresponds to fuelwood in caloric terms (about 46% of all energy use).
 The supply of refined products from oil represented around 30%, which came mostly from imports.
 Coal was imported in its entirety.
 Primary sources were the largest component, with 73% of total supply in 2001 and 65% in 2006.

 **[Table 1, p.16, AD, Energy supply by energy commodity]**